DavidBarriere/The-Turone-Equine-Brain-Templates-and-Atlases/README.md

 ## Organisation of the TEBTA resources

-The TEBTA resources have been organized as five sections : anatomy, functional, diffusion, computed tomography (CT), atlas.
+The TEBTA resources have been organized as five main sections : anatomy, functional, diffusion, computed tomography (CT), atlas.

-  ### Head templates
+  ### Anatomical Imaging
+  In this section a set of templates, priors and brain masks is available for ex-vivo and in-vivo data normalization